-In my recent post laying out 6 Priorities for Ops in a ‘Serverless’ World, the number one priority was automation—and I suggested that readers, “Study up on DevOps deployment orchestration tools such as AWS CloudFormation.”
+In my post laying out Six priorities for Ops in a serverless world, the number one priority was automation—and I suggested that readers “Study up on DevOps deployment orchestration tools such as AWS CloudFormation.”
 Well, this post is designed to help you do just that.

-Before we get started, though, it may help to know a bit more about CloudFormation.
+Before we start, though, it might help to know more about CloudFormation.
 Here’s how AWS describes it:

 AWS CloudFormation provides a common language for you to describe and provision all the infrastructure resources in your cloud environment.
 CloudFormation allows you to use a simple text file to model and provision, in an automated and secure manner, all the resources needed for your applications across all regions and accounts.
 This file serves as the single source of truth for your cloud environment.